codeceptjs/CodeceptJS/docs/pageobjects.md

   }
 ## Actor

-At initialization you were asked to create custom steps file.
-If you accepted this option you may use `custom_steps.js` file to extend `I`.
-See how `login` method can be added to `I`:
+During initialization you were asked to create a custom steps file.
+If you accepted this option, you are now able to use the `custom_steps.js` file to extend `I`.
+See how the `login` method can be added to `I`:

 ```js
 module.exports = function() {